-- Did you know that you use 20% of your utensils 80% of the time?
+- Did you know that you use 20 percent of your utensils 80 percent of the time?
 Any tool or appliance which doesn't get used during a week of cooking should be cleaned and stored to save counter and cupboard space and cleaning time.

 - It's easier to clean a grill if you do it after each use.
 Also, oil the grill rack before each use to make cleanup easier.

 - Wash as you go.
 Fill one half of a double sink or a separate waterproof tub with hot soapy water and drop in utensils as you use them.
 Food won't dry on the utensils and cleanup will be a breeze.

 - Once every 7 to 10 days, remove all the food from your refrigerator, wipe down the inside with warm soapy water, clean all the shelves and trays, then replace the food.
 As you work, check expiration dates and discard food past those dates.
 Place an open box of baking soda in the back of the fridge.